solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The first code snippet creates a table called `Products` with four columns, including a primary key.
-Adjust the `host`, `username` (most likely `sqlroot`), `password`, and `db_name` (most likely `newdatabase`) parameters to the values you used during provisioning.
+Adjust the `host`, `username` (most likely `sqlroot`), `password`, and `db_name` (most likely `newdatabase`) parameters to the values used during provisioning.
 Moreover, adjust the certificate path in the `mysqli_ssl_set()` method.

 ``` php
 <?php